An old wine glass.

 I am a garage-sale-aholic.
 When sale signs pop up on corners, I just have to stop.
 I’m choosy though, picking up the possible pieces and turning them right side up and upside down to see what could become of them.
 Then, of course, I look for other pieces that just might look good together.
-Then I look for the unique pieces: the ceramic tea pot without a cover, the ceramic high heel that had once been a planter, and a clear glass Tiki glass.
-I have a several boxes in the shop’s clean room waiting to become sculptures.
+In addition, I look for the unique pieces: the ceramic teapot without a cover, the ceramic high heel that had once been a planter, and a clear glass Tiki glass.
+I have several boxes in the shop’s clean room just waiting to become sculptures.

 Assembling Your Glass Sculpture

 I work outside under the awning of the shop.
 It’s wide open with good air flow and shaded from the sun.
-There, on the old kitchen table, I can spread out and plan several sculptures at the same time.
-It also eliminates the potential of making a complete disaster of my house.
+There, on an old kitchen table, I spread out and plan several sculptures.
+Working out here eliminates the potential of making a complete disaster of my house or my garage.

-As I arrange the pieces, I play around with the order of the pieces.
-It’s much like trying to find where a jigsaw puzzle piece fits.
-Sometimes it seems that the pieces I want to work together just don’t, and pieces that I don’t know what to do with work together beautifully.
+As I arrange the pieces, I play around with the order.
+It’s much like trying to assemble a jigsaw puzzle.
+Sometimes the pieces I want to work together just don’t fit, and sometimes pieces that I don’t know what to do with work together beautifully.

-As I you the right arrangement and fit, I set them in a column with the bottom piece (the widest) to the top.
+When I find the right arrangement and fit, I set set the pieces in a column with the bottom piece (the widest) closest to me.
 It is essential to prepare the glassware before gluing it together.
-I usually find that storage has left the pieces dusty or grimy or that there is some sticker that I want to remove.
+I usually find that storage has left my pieces dusty or grimy or that there is some sticker to remove.
 Every piece really needs to be washed and left to dry.
-I have opted to take a picture of my planned sculptures and run them through the dishwasher.
+I have learned to take a picture of my planned sculptures and then run them through the dishwasher.